Anthracene: Derivatives

 A variety of anthracene derivatives find specialized uses.
+Industrially, anthracene is converted mainly to anthraquinone, a precursor to dyes.
 Derivatives having a hydroxyl group are 1-hydroxyanthracene and 2-hydroxyanthracene, homologous to phenol and naphthols, and hydroxyanthracene (also called anthrol, and anthracenol) are pharmacologically active.

 Anthracene may also be found with multiple hydroxyl groups, as in 9,10-dihydroxyanthracene.

-Learned uses of Anthracene, includes in the synthesis of Bisantrene, Trazitiline, Benzoctamine & BRN 2382808 (antidepressant with CNS stimulant properties).

-In addition, P. Rajagopalan reported a cycloaddition antidepressant made from anthracene with a potency that easily surpasses amitriptyline or imipramine.

-Occurrence

-Anthracene, as many other polycyclic aromatic hydrocarbons, is generated during combustion processes.
-Exposure to humans happens mainly through tobacco smoke and ingestion of food contaminated with combustion products.
+Some anthracene derivatives are used as pharmaceutical drugs, including bisantrene, trazitiline, and benzoctamine.

 Toxicology

 Many investigations indicate that anthracene is noncarcinogenic: "consistently negative findings in numerous in vitro and in vivo genotoxicity tests".
 Early experiments suggested otherwise because crude samples were contaminated with other polycyclic aromatic hydrocarbons.
 Furthermore, it is readily biodegraded in soil.
 It is especially susceptible to degradation in the presence of light.
+The International Agency for Research on Cancer (IARC) classifies anthracene as IARC group 2B, possibly carcinogenic to humans.